All Episodes

 Sean, thanks so much for hosting me.

-I mean, I guess you probably hate it that me and others said, Well, you're just a low-level campaign person, and I'm not trying to be rude by saying that, but I did I was I was around all the campaigns for all that time, and I did not know you at that time.
+And I'm not trying to be rude by saying that, but I was around all the campaigns for all that time, and I did not know you at that time.

-I had absolutely no background whatsoever in the US Russia relationship.
+I had absolutely no background whatsoever in the U.S.-Russia relationship.

 Tell us about him.

-Looking back, of course, during the time I was interviewed with the uh the FBI there was a lot of confusion, but now that I have a more clear picture of what I think was going on, it looks incredibly suspicious.
+But now that I have a more clear picture of what I think was going on, it looks incredibly suspicious.

-Uh they then take me to a university called Link Campus in Rome.
+They then take me to a university called Link Campus in Rome.

 This is after I notified them that I would be leaving their organization and joining the Trump campaign and moving back to the United States.

-So here's here's the misunderstanding.
+So here's the misunderstanding.

 He said he's coming back apparently from Russia.

-I never saw emails, he never followed through with this.
+He never followed through with this.

-He dropped a bomb on me, and he basically went his own way, which for me is incredibly suspicious.
+He dropped a bomb on me and he basically went his own way, which for me is incredibly suspicious.

-Why it it made absolutely no sense.
+It made absolutely no sense.

 And here's why it also didn't make sense to me, Sean.